Free Calculator

 Roots extracted

-Most companies charge a minimum mobilization fee of $75–$150, even for small single-stump jobs.
+Most companies charge a minimum mobilization fee of $75–$150 for grinding or $150–$400 for full removal, even for small single-stump jobs.
+These minimums are factored into the estimate above.

 Grinding vs. Full Stump Removal